Sign up to our Newsletter

 What Does a Construction Lawyer Do?

-Broadly, construction workers ensure that any building projects run smoothly in terms of the contracts of the project and the potential risks involved.
+Broadly, construction workers ensure that building projects run smoothly regarding the project contracts and the potential risks involved.
 To be exact, construction lawyers are responsible for the following:

-• Contract review and negotiation: ensuring everyone involved in the project, including subcontractors, owners, and suppliers, understand their rights
+• Contract review and negotiation: ensuring everyone involved in the project, including subcontractors, owners, and suppliers, understands their rights

 • Dispute resolution: resolving any disputes that arise between the parties involved during the construction of projects